linode/docs/docs/networking/native-ipv6-networking.md

 ### IPv6 Neighbor Discovery

 Each /56 or /64 IPv6 address pool is routed to a specific Linode.
-If you want to use that same address pool across multiple Linodes, you can use neighbor discovery.
+If you want to use that same address pool across multiple Linodes, you can by using neighbor discovery.
 In order to take advantage of neighbor discovery you must configure your Linode to act as a router by changing the value of `net.ipv6.conf.default.forwarding`.
-Check your distribution's documentation for information on where to find this setting, as the location varies among different systems.
+Check your distribution's documentation for information on where to find this setting, as the location varies between different systems.

 {: .caution}
 >This creates a single point of failure for your infrastructure.
 If a Linode set up in this way were to crash, lose networking, or encounter any another disruption in service, your entire IPv6 network will also be interrupted.